 Informal version; me speaking

 I’ve worked with individuals, families and communities for over 30 years.
 I live in Sydney and work throughout Australia and Aoterora New Zealand, with occasional jaunts to Asia, Europe and North America.
-I am happy to have written ‘Youth works’ and produced the DVD ‘Conversations with young people’, and most recently the group work resource ‘THOUGHTPICS’.
+I am happy to have written ‘Youth works’ and produced the DVD ‘Conversations with young people’, the group work resource ‘THOUGHTPICS’. and the on-line learning resource 'A Wide Lens.'
 My search is always to find or develop new, exciting and ever more useful ways of helping people explore what troubles them as well as their hopes and dreams.
 In doing this, I call on physical movement, theatre, storytelling, drawing, what I call ‘humour’ and really, anything at all that might add something to this process.
 All of this is, for me, an ongoing totally challenging joy and privilege.

 Please contact Peter to discuss any aspect of his work.

 Okay, so there are the CV’s.
 It may also be useful for you to be aware of the areas in which I both conduct direct work and train others.
-You will find some fuller descriptions of a number of these and other workshops on the ‘Workshops’ page.
+You will find fuller descriptions of a number of these as workshops on other pages of the site.

 - Well being and resilience.
 Realities behind the words